The prompt: Today’s topic is Change the World. (Thanks, Kim of Texting my Pancreas for the topic.)

 With 7 weeks of training under my belt, I was feeling reasonably prepared on the day of the race.
 I ate an apple, drank some water, and stashed a juice box in my jacket pocket, just in case.
 My family came with me to cheer me on (it being Mothers’ Day, what choice had they?).
 I ran most of the way.
 And since I wasn’t running for any particular time, I was happy to complete the course in 36:12.

-Of course, the numbers I care more about are the ones on my meter.
+The numbers I care more about are the ones on my meter.
 And I was less happy with those yesterday.
 Given that I’d been testing and adjusting for weeks to determine a sensible strategy for the run, I was surprised and vexed by my body’s response.
 Here’s what the day looked like in diabetes terms:

 |Eat apple (skip bolus)||Preventively, to avoid mid-race low.|